gsylvain/cmstest/source/profit-guide/miscellaneous/recession-proof-your-ecommerce-business/_recession.md

 <h2 class="section-title">Rising Social Costs</h2>
 <div class="section-block" id="rising-cost">

-In recent years, social media has been the place to be when it comes to advertising in the E-commerce landscape.
+In recent years, social media has been the place to be when it comes to advertising in the e-commerce landscape.
 With millions upon millions of users liking, sharing and commenting on social media, your ads and other marketing pushes seemed right at home in the middle of that digital frontier.

 The problem is that users are starting to migrate away from old standbys like Facebook in favor of new platforms.
 They’re also consuming media in different formats, putting less emphasis on the feed and sidebar areas that have traditionally served up the majority of ads.
 With a recession potentially driving online ad prices significantly higher, you need to be careful about dropping too much money on ads that an ever-increasing portion of your target audience might not even see.